Bali catamaran sailing in turquoise Caribbean waters

 • • Departure

-Notes on ICC Delivery in the BVI
+Notes on SLC Delivery in the BVI

 • • The BVI offers ideal controlled conditions for assessment